Instrument Insight

 Characteristics of Different Piano Keys

-Though keyboards are made with plastic and piano with the ivory keys most of the time, the condition is changing.
+Though keyboards are made of plastic and piano with ivory keys most of the time, the condition is changing.
 As ivory is getting rare day by day, many pianos are using plastic keys instead of ivory keys in the piano.
 Plastic keys are smoother than ivory keys as they come with a clear coating over them.
 On the other hand, plastic keys do not feature grain as ivory keys do.

 In the beginning, ivory keys were used widely for piano keys.
 However, when it started to become rare, cellulose and plastic keys started to replace them.
-From the 1930s, the plastic keys and cellulose keys started to become popular and continued to be more popular when many countries declared the use of ivory in the piano as illegal.
+From the 1930s, plastic keys and cellulose keys started to become popular and continued to be more popular when many countries declared the use of ivory in the piano illegal.

 However, if you have got an age-old piano with a thin seam running horizontally at the narrowing point of the key, you’ve probably got a piano with ivory keys.